-- The pedestrian is not fully detected by the camera recognition system, for example, if the pedestrian is leaning over or is not fully walking upright - The pedestrian is moving very quickly or appears abruptly in the camera detection area - The pedestrian is wearing clothing that easily blends into the background, making it difficult to be detected by the camera recognition system - The outside lighting is too bright (e.g. when driving in bright sunlight or in sun glare) or too dark (e.g. when driving on a dark rural road at night) - It is difficult to detect and distinguish the pedestrian from other objects in the surroundings, for example, when there is a group of pedestrians, or a large crowd.
+- The pedestrian or cyclist is not fully detected by the camera recognition system, for example, if the pedestrian is leaning over or is not fully walking upright - The pedestrian or cyclist is moving very quickly or appears abruptly in the front view camera detection area - The pedestrian or cyclist is wearing clothing that easily blends into the background, making it difficult to be detected by the front view camera recognition system - The outside lighting is too bright (e.g. when driving in bright sunlight or in sun glare) or too dark (e.g. when driving on a dark rural road at night)

-- There is an item similar to a person's body structure - The pedestrian is small - The pedestrian has impaired mobility - · The sensor recognition is limited - The camera is covered with a foreign object or debris - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - When light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road - The field of view in front is obstructed by sun glare - · The windshield glass is fogged up. - The adverse road conditions cause excessive vehicle vibrations while driving - When the pedestrian suddenly appears in front of the vehicle - When the construction area, rail or other metal object is near the pedestrian.
+- It is difficult to detect and distinguish the pedestrian or cyclist from other objects in the surroundings, for example, when there is a group of pedestrians, cyclists or a large crowd - There is an item similar in shape or appearance to a person - The pedestrian or cyclist is below the sensor's viewing range - The sensor can not identify the pedestrian's outline because of other items changing their profile, such as mobility assistance devices - The front view camera or front radar is obstructed by a foreign object or debris - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - When light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road

-WARNING
+- The field of view in front is obstructed by sun glare - The windshield glass is fogged up; a clear view of the road is obstructed - The adverse road conditions cause excessive vehicle vibrations while driving - When the pedestrian or cyclist suddenly enters the path of travel of the vehicle - When the cyclist in front is riding perpendicular to the direction of travel - When there is any electromagnetic interference - When the cyclist is near areas containing metal objects such as a construction zone, railroad, etc. - If the bicycle material is not reflected well on the radar - When a pedestrian or cyclist's height is small. - When a pedestrian or cyclist's behavior is unstable.

+- When a pedestrian or cyclist suddenly interrupts in front of the vehicle. - When there are many pedestrians or cyclists. - When there is an object that reflects radar well. (such as a guardrail or a nearby vehicle)

-- Do not use the Forward Collision -Avoidance Assist (FCA) system when towing a vehicle.
-Application of the FCA system while towing may adversely affect the safety of your vehicle or the towing vehicle. - Use extreme caution when the vehicle in front of you has cargo that extends rearward from the cab, or when the vehicle in front of you has higher ground clearance. - The FCA system is designed to detect and monitor the vehicle ahead in the roadway through camera recognition.
-It is not designed to detect bicycles, motorcycles, or smaller wheeled objects such as luggage bags, shopping carts, or strollers.
+- Do not use Forward Collision avoidance Assist system when towing a vehicle.
+Application of FCA system while towing may adversely affect the safety of your vehicle or the towing vehicle. - Use extreme caution when the vehicle in front of you has cargo that extends rearward from the cab, or when the vehicle in front of you has higher ground clearance. - FCA system is designed to detect and monitor the vehicle ahead or detect a pedestrian or cyclist in the roadway through front view camera recognition and front radar signals.
+It may not always detect bicycles, motorcycles, or smaller wheeled objects such as luggage bags, shopping carts, or strollers.

-- Never try to test the operation of the FCA system.
-Doing so may cause severe injury or death. - When front bumper or windshield glass is replaced or repaired, have the vehicle inspected by an authorized Kia dealer.
+- Never try to test the operation of FCA system.
+Doing so may cause severe injury or death. - If the front bumper, front glass, front view camera or front radar have been replaced or repaired, have your vehicle inspected by an authorized Kia dealer. - If the system detects an object that has a similar shape or characteristics of a vehicle or a pedestrian, FCA system may operate.

-In some instances, the FCA system may be cancelled when subjected to electromagnetic interference.
+In some instances, FCA system may be cancelled when subjected to electromagnetic interference.